 “Ours is a growing church with an average attendance about 250 members, with new members joining all of the time.
 This is because we’re an open and affirming Reconciling Congregation which makes people feel comfortable and safe.
 And whenever a new member joins we give them a gift of an Equal Exchange product whether it’s a box of tea, a bag of coffee, or a can of cocoa.

 We make it easy for people to access and purchase the Equal Exchange products throughout the week; they‘re available in a heavily-trafficked room where neighbors come to drop their kids off for Scouts or to participate in exercise classes.
-We also don’t seek to make a profit; we don’t jack up the price and use the products as a fundraiser.
+We also don’t seek to make a profit; we don’t use the products as a fundraiser.
 And we occasionally do things like Sunday school lessons and announcements to educate people about fair trade and the people it affects.

 We also sell Equal Exchange products through an honor system where people can take the products they need and leave a check.
 Finally, as a member of a clergy choir in Central PA, I bring products once a month to display at every choir concert.
 What this means is that by May this year I will have taken a display to 26 different churches.
 My clergy colleagues always buy; but those attending the concert often purchase as well!”